-Investment in subsidiaries, joint ventures, and Investments in subsidiaries, joint ventures, and Investments in associates or joint ventures at fair value Dividends received associates associates classified as held for sale Investments in associates or joint ventures that are Dividends received from subsidiaries, joint ventures, and Accounted for either: When investments are classified as held for sale or for measured at fair value in accordance with IFRS 9 are associates are recognised when the right to receive the ► At cost, distribution to owners (or included in a disposal group that is classified as held for sale or for distribution to required to be measured in the same way in the separate and consolidated financial statements (i.e. at fair value). dividend is established and accounted for as follows: At fair value in accordance with IFRS 9, or owners), they are accounted for: in profit or loss, if the investment is accounted for at cost or at fair value; Using the equity method (see IAS 28).
-In accordance with IFRS 5 Non-current Assets Held for as a reduction from the carrying amount of the The entity is required to apply the same accounting for each category of investments.
-Sale and Discontinued Operations, if previously accounted for at cost investment, if the investment is accounted for using the equity method.
-In accordance with IFRS 9, if previously accounted for in accordance with IFRS 9.
+Investment in subsidiaries, joint ventures, and Investments in subsidiaries, joint ventures, and Investments in associates or joint ventures at fair value Dividends received Investment in subsidiaries, joint ventures, and associates Accounted for either: > At cost, > At fair value in accordance with IFRS 9, or > Using the equity method (see IAS 28).
+The entity is required to apply the same accounting for each category of investments.
+Investments in subsidiaries, joint ventures, and associates classified as held for sale When investments are classified as held for sale or for distribution to owners (or included in a disposal group that is classified as held for sale or for distribution to owners), they are accounted for: In accordance with IFRS 5 Non-current Assets Held for Sale and Discontinued Operations, if previously accounted for at cost Investments in associates or joint ventures at fair value Investments in associates or joint ventures that are measured at fair value in accordance with IFRS 9 are required to be measured in the same way in the separate and consolidated financial statements (i.e. at fair value).
+Dividends received Dividends received from subsidiaries, joint ventures, and associates are recognised when the right to receive the dividend is established and accounted for as follows: in profit or loss, if the investment is accounted for at cost or at fair value; as a reduction from the carrying amount of the investment, if the investment is accounted for using the equity method.
+In accordance with IFRS 9, if previously accounted for in accordance with IFRS 9. are equity include.